 This allowed the Roman army to make use of the different skills and strengths of soldiers from different regions.

-Each legion was assigned a number and a name that often reflected its place of origin or the name of its commander.
+Each legion was assigned a number and a name, often reflecting its place of origin or the name of its commander.

 Unlike many armies of the time, the Roman army was a professional force.
 Soldiers were paid a regular salary and were trained to fight as a cohesive unit.